storypku/rules_folly/README.md

 ```

 ## ROADMAP
-1. Make it work for recent enough Folly
+1. (Done) Make it work for recent versions of Folly
-2. Make it configurable, e.g., whether openssl/boringssl should be used, if glog was with gflags support, etc.
+2. (Done) Make rules_folly configurable, e.g., whether openssl/boringssl should be used,
+    if glog was with gflags support, etc.